Indictable & Disorderly Persons Offense Lawyer | Newark, New Jersey

 - Law enforcement violated your constitutional rights

-Retaining an experienced attorney is always a wise decision for those facing disorderly persons offenses, as a skilled attorney will be able to review both the charges and facts surrounding your case to identify any possible legal defenses that may apply.
+Retaining an experienced attorney is always a wise decision for those facing indictable and disorderly persons offenses, as a skilled attorney will be able to review both the charges and facts surrounding your case to identify any possible legal defenses that may apply.
 Our legal team will develop a defense strategy to help identify legal grounds for dismissal of the charges, negotiate potential plea options or even represent you at trial, should your case reach that stage of the litigation process.
 In addition, a defense attorney may help an individual explore alternative sentencing or diversionary programs in lieu of jail time or other consequences.
 For example, a person charged with possession of marijuana may be able to participate in a drug court program to avoid a conviction on their record.

 Contact An Experienced Attorney As Soon As Possible

 If you have been arrested, you should not delay.
 Talk with a lawyer from our firm as soon as possible.
-Call our office at 973-756-2788 or fill out our contact form online to schedule a consultation for more information on how we can help you.